AdobeDocs/analytics-2.0-apis/reporting-tricks.md

     ![tips](/images/tips_open_dev_tools_pc.png?raw=true)

-4. In the developer tools, click the **Console** tab and enter `adobetools.debug.includeOberonXml = true` into the console.
+4. In the developer tools, click the **Console** tab and enter `adobe.tools.debug.includeOberonXml = true` into the console.
 Press Enter and then refresh the page.

   ![tips_debug_text](/images/tips_debug_text.png?raw=true)